Database Structure

 Model with stand included

-Remarks are reserved for any information that doesn't fit into the other fields.
-It should not repeat any data that is already listed.
+1. Remarks are reserved for any information that doesn't fit into the other fields.